The Sticks Nebraska Kayak Anglers Information and Rules

 Lastly, we want to reiterate that you do NOT need to be a member to fish ANY of our events.
 Memberships are only for anglers chasing Angler of the Year, and for receiving tournament prize drawings.

 Membership: There will be a $35.00 membership fee to cover club expenses and prizes throughout the year.
-We will have a membership package that you will receive with your paid membership.
+Only members that pay their membership fee on or before March 13th, 2021 will be guaranteed to receive the membership swag pack.
+Anglers may still purchase a membership after that date, but will not be guaranteed a swag pack.
 Only members will be eligible for Angler of the Year points and prize drawings.
 See item 9 under the tournament rules.

 - Registration: Registration location and times for each tournament will be posted on our Facebook page.
 There will be a different identifier given out at each tournament during registration and it is to only be used for that day’s tournament.
 Anglers will need to register in person for live events at the designated time.
 A liability waiver must be signed prior to competing.
 Entry fee for a single day tournament is $40.00.
 Entry fee for a two-day tournament is $75.00.
 There is an optional $5.00 big fish pot on each Tournament Day ($10 for two day).
 Tournament registration fees will be done exclusively through TourneyX.
 We will no longer be taking cash at the tournaments; membership fees may be paid online via PayPal: PayPal.Me/thestickskayakangler.
 Tournament fees do not include launch fees that may be incurred at a particular body of water.
 Tournament fees are non-refundable.
 Each angler must have a valid Nebraska fishing license.
 Licenses can be purchased online prior to a tournament at: https://ngpc-home.ne.gov/ps/faces/index.xhtml